-A great tool for conveying the value of your marketing events is the payback ratio.
+A great tool for conveying the trade show ROI is the payback ratio.
 This is the ratio of the total value of estimated revenue, cost savings and promotion value gained through event activity, divided by the event cost.

 It is expressed as: